About Blue Canoe

 Sustainable Organic Bamboo

-100% Organic Clothing Made in the USA
+Organic Fiber Clothing Made in the USA

 From fabric to finish, Blue Canoe has always been made in the USA.
 We support American workers, manufacturers and distributors.
 It’s the best way we know to help reduce trade deficits, leave a smaller transportation footprint and meet the highest environmental and labor standards.